matiaszilli/SimpleCart/README.md

 ## How to start with the exercise

-For start with the exercise you need to run this command to build the Docker containers
+To start with the exercise you need to run this command to build the Docker containers

     ./up.sh
 If you want to load some example products you can use our seeders: